Envy Gaming

 Envy Gaming, Inc was a collective esports and gaming company.
 It was originally founded in 2007 by Tosh "Stainville" Mcgruder and Skyler "Foreplayy" Johnson as a Call of Duty esports team known as Team EnVyUs.
 Envy Gaming, LLC was formed in October 2012 and incorporated as Envy Gaming, Inc in May 2016.
-The company owned and operated several esports teams, including Team Envy, the Dallas Fuel of the Overwatch League, and the OpTic Texas of the Call of Duty League with OpTic Gaming.
+The company owned and operated several esports teams, including Team Envy, the Dallas Fuel of the Overwatch League, and OpTic Texas of the Call of Duty League with OpTic Gaming.
 In June 2022, it was announced Envy Gaming would retire the Envy brand, and fully become OpTic Gaming.

 History

 2007–2016

 Envy Gaming was originally founded by Tosh "Stainville" Mcgruder and Skyler "Foreplayy" Johnson as a professional Call of Duty 4 team in 2007, known as Team EnVyUs.
 The team brought on Mike "Hastr0" Rufail in 2009 as a team member; Rufail would eventually become the team's owner.
 Envy Gaming, LLC was officially established in North Carolina on October 31, 2012.
 The company was officially incorporated on May 25, 2016, as Envy Gaming, Inc.